 Groundwater Data and Reports

 The Pennsylvania Geological Survey has been characterizing the state’s groundwater resources since the 1930s.
-The survey’s water resource reports contain technical information and maps on the groundwater resources of a specific area, usually a county.
+The survey’s water resource reports contain technical information and maps about the groundwater resources of a specific area, usually a county.